-OT 502 Old Testament: Latter Prophets and Writings .......
-3 Hours

-A study of the Latter Prophets and Writings of the Old Testament with emphasis on literary composition, theological content, historical issues, and contemporary application.

-OT 601: Old Testament Book Study: (Various) .......
-3 Hours

-An in-depth exegetical study of selected text(s) of the Old Testament.
-May be taken multiple times for credit if different text(s) is/are studied.

-Philosophy (PH)

-PH 501: Logic and Critical Thinking......3 Hours

-Introduces principles of correct reasoning and their application to research and writing.
+NT 601: New Testament Book Study (Various) 3 Hours An in-depth exegetical study of selected text(s) of the New Testament.
+May be taken multiple times for credit if different texts are studied.
+Old Testament (OT) OT 501: Old Testament: Torah and Former Prophets 3 Hours A study of the Torah and Former Prophets of the Old Testament with emphasis on literary composition, theological content, historical issues, and contemporary applications.
+OT 502: Old Testament: Latter Prophets and Writings 3 Hours A study of the Latter Prophets and Writings of the Old Testament with emphasis on literary composition, theological content, historical issues, and contemporary application.
+OT 601: Old Testament Book Study (Various) 3 Hours An in-depth exegetical study of selected text(s) of the Old Testament.
+May be taken multiple times for credit if different texts are studied.
+Philosophy (PH) PH 501: Logic and Critical Thinking......3 Hours Introduces principles of correct reasoning and their application to research and writing.
 The course emphasizes theories of meaning, language, critical thinking, reading skills, common causes of confusion and error in thought and argument, methods of analyzing and evaluating arguments objectively, and methods of constructing sound arguments based on relevant evidence.